 What happens to ex-gratia payments?

-The National Redress Scheme will replace the ex gratia payments that are currently available to residents formerly in state care who experienced sexual abuse.
+The National Redress Scheme will ultimately replace the current ex gratia payments that are available to residents formerly in state care who experienced sexual abuse.